MicrosoftDocs/azure-devops-docs/release-notes/2024/includes/pipelines/sprint-234-update.md

 ---
 author: ckanyika
 ms.author: ckanyika
-ms.date: 2/6/2024
+ms.date: 2/8/2024
 ms.topic: include
 ---

 ### Provide discoverable resource utilization information

-### Artifacts support for Rust Crates

-Azure Artifacts support for Rust Crates will enter General Availability starting from 2/16/2024.
-Billing meters will be turned, following the same pricing model applicable to the rest of the supported protocols.

-### Download EOL Node runners out-of-band

-### Deprecated tasks fail
+### Out-of-band installation of Node 6 task runner

+Azure Pipelines provides two versions of agent packages:

+- __vsts-agent-*__ packages support tasks using Node 6 to run.
+- __pipelines-agent-*__ packages do not support tasks that require Node 6 to run.

+Customers that create Self-hosted agents can download these from the Pipeline agent [releases page](https://github.com/microsoft/azure-pipelines-agent/releases).
+The Node versions included with the agent are used to execute tasks.
+See [Node runner versions](https://learn.microsoft.com/azure/devops/pipelines/agents/agents?view=azure-devops&tabs=yaml%2Cbrowser#node-runner-versions).

+After agent registration, agents installed from __pipelines-agent-*__ packages will now download Node versions that are not included with the agent and not blocked under 'Task restrictions' in organization settings.
+This allows customers to use __pipelines-agent-*__ agent packages and control the installation of Node 6 with 'Task restrictions' in organization settings.

 ### Deferred approval

 Approvals can be used to sign off on a deployment.
-However, there are situations when the time when the approval is given and the time the deployment should start do not match.
+However, there are situations when the time when the approval is given and the time the deployment should start don't match.
 For example, for the particular deployment you review, you know it's an out-of-bounds one.
 Imagine it cannot proceed immediately, rather it should take place during the night.

 To cover such scenarios, we've added the option to defer approvals for YAML pipelines.
 Now, you can approve a pipeline run and specify when should the approval be effective.